{{org_field_logo}}

 5. Categories of Staff Data Collected

-- Personal Identification Data – Name, address, date of birth, contact details, national insurance number.
+- Personal identification and contact data – name, address, date of birth, personal contact details, emergency contact details, national insurance number and identity documents.

 6. Data Access and Authorisation